-This guide is intended to help you get started with Freematics ONE+ with least effort.
-For more information about developing with Freematics ONE+, refer to Developers Guide.
+This guide helps you get started with Freematics ONE+ with least effort by using Freematics Arduino Builder.
+For information about developing with PlatformIO, refer to Developers Guide.

 Download Arduino library and sample sketches

 Download the latest source code package from here or just clone the Github repository.
 Extract the downloaded package somewhere and you should see sketches and libraries in separate directories.